gitlabhq/gitlabhq/doc/development/testing_guide/best_practices.md

 reloads or recreates the model, _only_ if needed.
 That is, when you changed properties or destroyed the object.

-There is one gotcha; you can't reference a model defined in a `let` block in a `set` block.
+Note that you can't reference a model defined in a `let` block in a `set` block.

+Also, `set` is not supported in `:js` specs since those don't use transactions to clean up database state after each example.

 ### Time-sensitive tests